lapinek/platform-scripting/README.AM.md

 . . .
 ```

 In other environments, the logs data may be sent to the standard output or, as in the case of ForgeRock Identity Cloud (Identity Cloud), exposed via REST.
-Follow the deployment specific documentation in order to access AM debugging output.
+Follow the deployment-specific documentation in order to access AM debugging output.
 For example:

 * [ForgeOps Docs > CDK Troubleshooting > Pod Descriptions and Container Logs](https://backstage.forgerock.com/docs/forgeops/7/devops-troubleshoot.html#devops-troubleshoot-k8s-pods)

 * [Identity Cloud Docs > Your Tenant > View Audit Logs](https://backstage.forgerock.com/docs/idcloud/latest/paas/tenant/audit-logs.html)

-When you know where to find the logs and [how to control the level of the debug output](https://ea.forgerock.com/docs/am/maintenance-guide/debug-logging.html), you can inspect the debug data for possible reasons your script is not working or/and for the information it outputs.
-As illustrated in the [Bindings](#script-bindings) chapter, with the [logger methods](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-api-global-logger.html) you can proactively output the script context.
-You can also output result of an operation, content of an object, a marker, etc.—anything that could be converted into a string (explicitly in Groovy or implicitly in JavaScript).
+When you know where to find the logs and [how to control the level of the debug output](https://ea.forgerock.com/docs/am/maintenance-guide/debug-logging.html), you can inspect the debug data for possible reasons your script is not working and/or for the information it outputs.
+As illustrated in the [Bindings](#script-bindings) chapter, with the [logger methods](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-api-global-logger.html), you can proactively output the script context.
+You can also output result of an operation, content of an object, a marker, etc., anything that could be converted into a string (explicitly in Groovy or implicitly in JavaScript).
 For example, the content of the `sharedState` binding in the scripted decision context at some point of the authentication process:

 <br/>

 <details open>
-<summary><strong>JavaScript</strong>:</summary>
+<summary><strong>JavaScript</strong></summary>

 ```javascript
 logger.error(sharedState)